best08618/2018_os_hw2/README.md

 # 2018_os_hw2:

-multithreading program
+Multithreading program.
-This program runs producer and consumer threads that share a buffer stream.
+This program runs producer and consumer threads that share a stream of buffers.

 ## n_prod_n_cons.c
 ### compiling